shirahalevi/Fraud-Detection-ML-R/README.md

 ## 📊 Project Overview

-We built and compared multiple classification models to detect fraudulent transactions.
+I built and compared multiple classification models to detect fraudulent transactions.
 The data underwent a full preprocessing pipeline including:

 - Date/time conversion to POSIXct for time-based analysis
 - Categorical to factor conversion